langchain-ai/langgraphjs/docs/docs/concepts/human_in_the_loop.md

 !!! tip "This guide uses the new `interrupt` function."

-    As of LangGraph 0.2.31, the recommended way to set breakpoints is using the [`interrupt` function][langgraph.types.interrupt] as it simplifies **human-in-the-loop** patterns.
+    As of LangGraph 0.2.31, the recommended way to set breakpoints is using the [`interrupt` function](/langgraphjs/reference/functions/langgraph.interrupt-1.html) as it simplifies **human-in-the-loop** patterns.

     If you're looking for the previous version of this conceptual guide, which relied on static breakpoints and `NodeInterrupt` exception, it is available [here](v0-human-in-the-loop.md).